Nasty94/Analytics-Research-firm/README.md

 ---------------------------------------------------------------------------------------------------------------------

 NB!
-During development was used wamp server.
+During development was used wamp server, php, MYSQL workbenc etc

 ---------------------------------------------------------------------------------------------------------------------

 # Simple Registration/Login code in PHP

+NB!
+We provide privacy-preserving registration form, which save passwords using salt with hash functions.

 ## Installation